 Guest post by Michael Krakaris, co-founder of Deliverr

-If you’re interested in getting on Seller Fulfilled Prime, but unsure how best to achieve it, this blog is for you.
+If you’re interested in getting on Amazon Seller Fulfilled Prime or Amazon SFP, but you’re unsure how best to achieve it, then this blog is for you.

 With more than 100 million customers, Amazon Prime is attractive to any online seller.
 But, with strict fast shipping requirements and ongoing targets, you want to know how best to reach those customers without it damaging your profits, reputation, or business.

 We’ll cover the eligibility requirements of SFP, and different aspects to consider for in-house versus outsourced SFP.

 Let’s quickly recap.
 Back in the day, if you wanted to sell under the Amazon Prime badge, you had to use Fulfillment by Amazon (FBA).
 In 2016, things changed with the announcement of Seller Fulfilled Prime (SFP) and the ability to qualify for Amazon Prime by fulfilling orders yourself or outsourcing to a fulfilment partner.

 The main differences between SFP versus FBA are:

 - Your stock is stored in your warehouse or your fulfilment partner’s warehouse;

 - You choose your own shipping carrier or 3PL;

 - You are responsible for sending items for free, within two-days;

 - You avoid FBA’s fees for long-term storage, heavy items, and multi-channel orders; and